-ing of the audit may assist the auditor to better understand the entity and its environment.
+timing of the audit may assist the auditor to better understand the entity and its environment.
 Public sector auditors may find it helpful to communicate their understanding of which components’ financial information should be included in the entity’s financial statements and to use the entity’s response to verify their understanding.
 For example, it may be difficult to determine if, and to what extent, joint ventures (including private and public sector entities) are to be included in the entity’s consolidated financial statements of an audited entity.
+Consistent with guidance in ISSAI 1210.A23a, public sector auditors electing to communicate key audit matters in audits of entities other than listed entities may find it helpful to make reference to the possibility of communicating key audit matters in the auditor’s report when communicating with those charged with governance

 P8.
 Paragraph 16 of the ISA lists the significant findings from the audit that the auditor is required to communicate to those charged with governance.
 Public sector auditors are often the mandated auditors of the whole, or parts, of the government and its administration.
 In this situation, public sector auditors may have access to information from other entities and their audits, which might be of relevance to those charged with governance.
-Examples of this might include material er- rors in transactions with the audited entity which also affect other entities, or designs of relevant controls which have provided efficiency gains in other entities.
+Examples of this might include material errors in transactions with the audited entity which also affect other entities, or designs of relevant controls which have provided efficiency gains in other entities.
 Communicating this type of information to those charged with governance may add value to the audit when circumstances permit.
 However, laws, regulations or ethical requirements may prohibit communicating this type of information.

 P9.
-Public sector auditors’ independence and objectivity are critical to their ability (a) to hold gov- ernments accountable to legislatures and the public, and (b) to help identify threats to the good stewardship of public funds, such as corruption.
-The requirement relating to listed entities con- tained in paragraph 17 of the ISA to communicate compliance with relevant ethical requirements regarding independence may also apply to public sector auditors where it is in the public interest to so report.
+Public sector auditors’ independence and objectivity are critical to their ability (a) to hold governments accountable to legislatures and the public, and (b) to help identify threats to the good stewardship of public funds, such as corruption.
+The requirement relating to listed entities contained in paragraph 17 of the ISA to communicate compliance with relevant ethical requirements regarding independence may also apply to public sector auditors where it is in the public interest to so report.
 In addition to the matters in the Code of Ethics for Professional Accountants issued by the International Federation of Accountants (IFAC), matters in the INTOSAI Code of Ethics, such as political neutrality, may be of particular importance in the public sector context.

 The Communication Process